papamac/bash-scripts/Raspberry Pi Configuration Recipe.md

  * Close the HP Device Manager window.

 ```
 At this point the disk image can be cloned by launching the SD Card Copier from Menu/Accessories.
 This is useful if boot disks for multiple Raspberry Pi's are to be created using this basic configuration.
-Note that the SD Card Copier requires an empty SD card as the copy destination.
-If needed, the Raspberry Pi Imager app can be used to erase an SD card on the Mac.
+The SD Card Copier requires an empty SD card or USB drive as the copy destination.
+If needed, the Raspberry Pi Imager app can be used to erase an SD card or USB drive on the Mac.

+Note that there are issues in cloning a disk image built on a Pi 4b and then using it on a Pi 3b+.
+One issue is that the VNC screen resolution cannot be expanded on the Pi 3b+.
+There may be other issues as well.
+It's best to build/clone a disk image on the same Pi model as the intended target.
 ```